 Nataraja, popularly known as Dancing Shiva, has its origins in Chidambaram in Tamil Nadu.
 It is probably the most recognizable piece in Indian Art, may be competing with Ganesh’s images that we see in various Avatars.
 Nataraja, though has not changed much over time, it remains more or less the same.
 I have seen only one variation of it at Birla Museum where it is upside down.

 Nataraja – The King of Dance

-Lower Left Hand facing downwards is Varada Mudra represents sanctuary for soul of devotee or Liberation.
-Lower hands represent the protective, nurturing or preserving part of the Universe that is for the time between creation and destruction.
+Lower Left-Hand facing downwards is Varada Mudra represents a sanctuary for the soul of devotee or Liberation.
+Lower hands represent the protective, nurturing or preserving part of the Universe.
+That is for the time between creation and destruction.

 Right Leg is balanced on top of a demon that represents ignorance.
 So Shiva while creating, nurturing, destroying and re-creating is Trampling the Demon of Ignorance.
 Observe that the demon is actually looking with a smiling face towards Shiva.

 Left Leg is raised and represents Dance of Bliss.

 Snake around the waist represents Shakti in the form of Kundalini that resides in our Navel.
 Crescent moon represents enlightenment.
 Left ear has man’s earring and in right, a woman’s depicting the fact that wherever there is Shiva there is Shakti.
 He is wearing a necklace, armlets, anklets, toe rings, bejeweled belt like a dancer.
 The expression on his face is that of equanimity.
 Perfectly balanced – neither happy for creation nor sad for destruction.
 As he dances, his hair open-up and the right side of his Jata you can see Ganga.
 Circle of Fire around the figure represents Universe.

 Rhythm of Creation & Destruction